svn2github/akismet/trunk/readme.txt

 = 3.3 =

+* Updated the Akismet admin pages with a new clean design.
 * Fixed bugs preventing the `akismet_add_comment_nonce` and `akismet_update_alert` wrapper functions from working properly.
 * Fixed bug preventing the loading indicator from appearing when re-checking all comments for spam.
 * Added a progress indicator to the "Check for Spam" button.